Above Ground Swimming Pool Leak Detection 101

 - Check your pool equipment for obvious signs of leakage.
 Is there any noticeable damage to your pool liner?
 How about your pool pumps or accessories?
 Does anything look loose?

 - Shut off any pool pumps and perform a dye test.
 Add a drop of colored dye to your pool water and observe how it moves.
 Is it heading in one direction?
 This might be where your water is exiting.

-- Gear up with a pair of goggles and some snorkel equipment to inspect the interior of your pool.
-Carefully take a look at the walls and check for cracks or areas that look damaged.
+- Gear up with a pair of goggles and some snorkeling equipment to inspect the interior of your pool.
+Carefully take a look at the walls and check for cracks, tears or areas that look damaged.

 - If you cannot locate the leak on your own, call a pool professional.
 They have the tools and expertise needed to safely search for issues without damaging your swimming pool.

 Unfortunately, leaks can occur by no fault of your own and can be a huge inconvenience to your summer pool fun.
 Checking for leaks and identifying their cause is the first step towards repair.

 If a cracked or ripped pool liner is at fault, have no fear!
 You may be able to repair it using a high-quality patch kit.
 If it’s time to replace your liner, LinerWorld has a wide selection of bold, durable vinyl pool liners available.